Bill Mazeroski: The home run of all home runs

 "I was almost at second base when (the ball) finally went over," Mazeroski said.
 "I was running so hard, just trying to make sure I'd get to third.
 Then it took a moment or two to realize what happened -- it was gone."
 At that point, Mazeroski finished his sprint around the bases like a giddy schoolboy before he was mobbed at home plate.
 "You know, all I could think about was, "We beat the Yankeesǃ We beat themǃ We beat the damn Yankeesǃ" he said.

-Fourteen-year-old schoolboy Andy Jerpe retrieved the ball amid the cherry trees in Schenley Park, which was adjacent to the ballpark.
-Mazeroski signed the ball for him in the clubhouse, but the keepsake was lost during a neighborhood game a short time later.
+Fourteen-year-old Andy Jerpe retrieved the ball amid the cherry trees in Schenley Park, which was adjacent to the ballpark.
+After taking pictures with the ball for the gathered press, Mazeroski signed the ball for him in the clubhouse and told him, "Keep it.
+The memory's good enough for me," but the keepsake was lost during a neighborhood game a short time later.

 The Game 7 homer marked the third game-winning hit for Mazeroski in the series.
 In the fourth inning of Game 1, with Don Hoak on base, he hit a two-run homer off reliever Jim Coates that cleared the large scoreboard in straight-away left field.
 The blow extended Pittsburgh's lead to 5–2 and proved to be the difference in a 6–4 victory.
 In Game 5, Mazeroski rapped a two-run double to left field off Art Ditmar that scored Hoak and Gino Cimoli in the fourth inning.
 The hit gave his team a 3-0 advantage that held up in a 5-2 triumph.
 Even though Mazeroski hit .320 with team highs of five RBI, four runs scored and two home runs, Yankees counterpart Bobby Richardson was selected the Most Valuable Player of the series.

-A portion of the brick center field wall from Forbes Field still stands as a memorial on the University of Pittsburgh campus in the Oakland District.
-Locally, the barrier is commonly referred to as "Mazeroski's Wall."
-Although not the actual section of wall that his famous home run cleared, a nearby plaque in the sidewalk of Roberto Clemente Drive does mark the spot where the ball went over the wall.
-A Little League Softball field dedicated to Mazeroski lies on the other side.

 In September 2010, a statue of Mazeroski was unveiled outside PNC Park in Pittsburgh, depicting his legendary home run celebration — a runner pose with both arms extended, ball cap in right hand.

+The home run was ranked number 2 on The Sporting News' list of "Baseball's 25 Greatest Moments.
+In 2020, writing for The Athletic, sportswriter Joe Posnanski ranked the home run at number 8 in his series of "60 moments", a list of most memorable moments in baseball history.